 Focus group discussions:

-Observation is one of the traditional methods of data collection used by researchers to gather qualitative data by watching or observing the people and their behavior at events or in their natural settings.
-In this method, the researcher is completely immersed in watching or observing people by taking a participatory stance to take down notes.
-Aside from taking notes, these days different methods such as videos, photographs, audio recordings, tangible items like artifacts, mementos are also be used.
+Observation is one of the traditional qualitative data collection methods used by researchers to gather descriptive text data by observing people and their behavior at events or in their natural settings.
+In this method, the researcher is completely immersed in watching or seeing people by taking a participatory stance to take down notes.
+Aside from taking notes, different techniques such as videos, photographs, audio recordings, tangible items like artifacts, and souvenirs are also be used.

 There are two main types of observation,

-- Overt: In this method, everyone is aware that they are being observed.
-For example, while attending the wedding rituals of nomadic tribes, the observer or researcher can reveal why he is attending the marriage and even use a video camera to shoot everything that goes on around him.
+- Overt: In this method, everyone is aware that they are being watched.
+For example, A researcher or an observer wants to study the wedding rituals of a nomadic tribe.
+To proceed with the research, the observer or researcher can reveal why he is attending the marriage and even use a video camera to shoot everything around him.

-The methods mentioned in the blog – interviews, surveys, group discussions, and observations are the most widely and commonly used for collecting qualitative data.
+The methods mentioned in the blog – interviews, surveys, group discussions, and observations are the most widely and commonly used qualitative data collection methods.
 Although there are few other data collection methods, such as longitudinal studies, document revision, etc., they are rarely used.

 Qualitative research is one of the best tools to identify behaviors and patterns governing social conditions.
-It goes a step beyond quantitative data by providing the reasons and rationale behind a phenomenon, which often cannot be explored quantitatively.
-At the end of the day selecting a method to collect qualitative data is only half the process.
+It goes a step beyond quantitative data by providing the reasons and rationale behind a phenomenon, which cannot be explored quantitatively.
+Selecting a method to collect qualitative data is only half the process.
 Using data collection methods correctly enhances the quality and integrity of the collected data.